-A common question about AcuMonitor is – “Does this mean that the AcuMonitor service stores details of vulnerabilities it detected?”.
+A common question about AcuMonitor is: “Does the AcuMonitor service store details of vulnerabilities that it detected?”

-AcuMonitor is designed to be secure in the way data is transferred to it, as well in terms of what it stores, and for how long it stores it.
+AcuMonitor is designed to be secure in the way data is transferred to it, as well as in terms of what data it stores and for how long it stores that data.

-AcuMonitor’s payloads will always make use of TLS when possible.
+AcuMonitor payloads always make use of TLS when possible.
 This ensures that connections to AcuMonitor are encrypted.
-Additionally, AcuMonitor does not receive or store enough information to identify the source of a vulnerability – in other words, AcuMonitor only knows that a payload from a vulnerability test conducted by Acunetix resulted in a callback, but it does not know what the source of the vulnerability is; nor is any information about the original HTTP request sent by Acunetix stored in AcuMonitor.
+Additionally, AcuMonitor does not receive or store enough information to identify the source of a vulnerability.
+In other words, AcuMonitor only knows that a payload from a vulnerability test conducted by Acunetix resulted in a callback but it does not know what the source of the vulnerability is.
+No information about the original HTTP request sent by Acunetix is stored in AcuMonitor either.

-- The HTTP request which was originally used to trigger the vulnerability is not stored at AcuMonitor, instead it is stored on the machine running Acunetix
+- The HTTP request originally used to trigger the vulnerability is not stored by AcuMonitor, instead it is stored on the machine running Acunetix.

-- Requests made to AcuMonitor will only be stored for a limited amount of time (maximum of 7 days)
+- Requests made to AcuMonitor are stored for a limited amount of time (maximum 7 days).